dustinpfister/blog_posts/_posts/canvas-example-pointer-movement.md

 ## 1 - The pointer movement module for the canvas example

-In this canvas example I have a point that is treated as a map offset position, and then a state that is used to update that map position point.
-This state object has properties like angle, and delta that are used to find the direction, and rate of change for each update cycle or frame tick.
+In this canvas example I have a point that is treated as a map offset position, and then a pointer movement module state object \(pm\) that is used to update that map position point.
+This pm object has properties like angle, and distance that are used to find the direction, and rate of change for each update cycle or frame tick.
+This object can then be applied to another object such as a map offset position, or any kind of object that I would want to control with this kind of interface.

 In addition to the properties of this Pointer Movement state object there will also be a need to have some methods to work with updating the state of the Pointer Movement object, as well as working with other related tasks.
 Tasks such as updating a Point with the Pointer Movement state, and working out events.
 I could make this a Class, but I prefer to not bother writing Classes that much these days.
 Instead I made this module in a way in which there is a method that is called to return a new Pointer Movement state, and then that state is passed to the other public methods.